beginning-web-dev/bwd-site/README.txt

 -----------

 Current Maintainers:
- * Timothy Wojylak
+ * Timothy Wojtylak
- * Ralph Greg
+ * Ralph Gereg
  * Naomy Arnold
  * Michael Futral
  * David Oleen

 This project has been sponsored by:
- * Various Companys that I could not find in the Discord Group.
-Someone Please Look into this for me.
+ * Various companies that I could not find in the Discord Group.
+Someone please look into this for me.